deep-diver/ai-paper-reviewer/content/paper-reviews/2410.16266/index.md

 ![](figures/figures_16_0.png)

-> 🔼 Figure 3 shows a comparison of rendered images, a confidence map, and ground truth, highlighting areas of high and low confidence for generated video frames in the context of novel view synthesis.
+> 🔼 Figure 4 shows a visual comparison of rendered images from different methods on scenes from the DL3DV test set using only three input views.
 > <details>
 > <summary>read the caption</summary>
-> Figure 3: The red circle indicates the area with high confidence, meaning the generated videos can contribute more information.
-Conversely, the green quadrilateral highlights the area with low confidence, suggesting that the generated video should not tend to optimize this area.
+> Figure 4: A visual comparison of rendered images on scenes from DL3DV [20] test set with the 3-view setting.
 > </details>

 ![](figures/figures_16_1.png)

-> 🔼 The figure shows a comparison of 3D Gaussian splatting (3DGS) renderings with and without the proposed 3DGS-Enhancer, demonstrating improved quality with sparse input views.
+> 🔼 The figure shows a visual comparison of 3D Gaussian splatting results with and without using the proposed 3DGS-Enhancer on unbounded scenes with sparse input views, demonstrating improved visual quality.
 > <details>
 > <summary>read the caption</summary>
 > Figure 1: The 3DGS-Enhancer improves 3D Gaussian splatting representations on unbounded scenes with sparse input views.